All Products

 admin.truncateTable(TableName.valueOf("tablename"), true);

 // Delete the table.
-You must disable the table before deleting it.
+The table must be disabled before deletion.

 admin.deleteTable(TableName.valueOf("tablename"));